 Taking a soak in Boiling River is one of our 10 Unique Things To Do In Yellowstone.

 This was one of our favorite things we did while in Yellowstone.
 Just north of the town of Mammoth you’ll find a trailhead for Boiling River.
 After a short walk you’ll get to the entry point of the river.
-At this point, there is a mix of the cold waters of the Gardiner River and the boiling water of hot spring.
+At this point, there is a mix of the cold waters of the Gardiner River and the hot water from the hot spring.
 If you find the right spot, the temperature will be perfect!

 A word of warning though, the river is fast!
-And the rocks at the bottom of the river are not gentle on the feet.
+And the sorted gravel bed at the bottom of the river are not gentle on the feet.
 Be sure to wear shoes you can get completely wet (like Keens).
-Also check out these other items on what to bring to Yellowstone that you may not have thought of.

 While in Gardiner, take a walk to the Roosevelt Arch and get a picture under this iconic archway that offers a welcome to the park almost as big as the park itself.